-Graphics are quite good considering that this game was developed in the mid 80's!
-Although backgrounds and sprites (tanks, airplanes etc) are not of the best detail (ok the terrain is a desert, no more than a few dunes are needed here), the way they move is smooth.
-Smooth also is the screen scrolling especially when you either strafe your turret or drive your Sherman in the minefields.
-The sound is basic offering simple SFX (explosions etc).
+The game's visuals are quite good, considering that the game was developed in mid 80s!
+Although the backgrounds and sprites (tanks, airplanes etc) do not have the best detail (ok the terrain is a desert so no more than a few dunes are needed here), the way they move is great.
+The screen scrolling is quite smooth, especially when you either strafe your turret or navigate your Sherman through the minefields.
+The game's sound is basic, with simple sound effects (explosions etc)